BRAHMISREE/DECENTRALIZED-JOB-PORTAL/README.md

    - Click "Post Job" and confirm the transaction in MetaMask
    - Your job will now be visible on the job board
+   - The detailed job description will be uploaded to IPFS via Pinata, with only the content hash stored on-chain

    ![Confirm Job Posting](path/to/confirm-job-posting.png)